 b.
 The accounting system should provide the basis for appropriate budgetary control.

-b.
-Proceeds of general long-term debt issues should be classified separately from revenues and expenditures in the governmental fund financial statements.
+a.
+Interfund transfers, proceeds of general long-term debt issues and material proceeds of capital asset disposition should be classified separately from fund revenues and expenditures.

-d.
-Proprietary fund revenues should be reported by major sources, and expenses should be classified in essentially the same manner as those of similar business organizations, functions, or activities.
+c.
+Proprietary fund revenues and expenses should be classified in essentially the same manner as those of similar business organizations, functions, or activities.